 Beat the heat: How to work safely as temperatures start to rise

-Consider implementing these practises as soon as the weather brightens to ensure that vulnerable workers (those on medication, pregnant people, older workers etc.) are considered, and keep in mind the dates of Ramadan and consider the comfort of individuals who are fasting.
+Consider implementing these practises as soon as the weather brightens to ensure that vulnerable workers (those on medication, pregnant people, older workers etc.) are considered.

 Here are just a few tips to help ease the discomfort of our short, but intense, British summer: